-1) What month is my schedule the least filled up?
+1. What month is my schedule the least full?

 You want one month of solid SAT prep.
 If that’s simply not possible, then commit yourself to at least two weeks of, at minimum, 90 minutes a day SAT prepping.
-If your play a sport and you know you have many meets/games, you might consider choosing another SAT test date.
-Are you taking a long vacation during winter break?
-Maybe the January test date isn’t right for you.
+If you play a sport and you know you have many meets/games, you might consider choosing another SAT test date.
+Are you taking a long vacation during summer break?
+Maybe the August test date isn’t right for you.
 Finding a time when you can commit to an SAT study schedule is most important.

-2) When are the application deadlines for the schools you are looking to apply to?
+2. When are the application deadlines for the schools I’m looking to apply to?

 The first question you need to ask yourself is “When do SAT scores come out?”
 Make sure your score release dates leave you a significant chunk of time before your college application deadlines.
-Not so obviously: give yourself room for a retake before applications are due.
+Give yourself room for a retake before applications are due.
 Planning to take the test just once is not strategizing; it’s gambling.

-Maybe it’s the dead of winter; you aren’t leaving the country and the only extracurricular activity you plan on is eating chocolate ice cream and Netflix binging.
+Maybe it’s the dead of winter, you aren’t leaving the country, and the only extracurricular activity you plan on is drinking hot chocolate and Netflix binging.
 But if you have another huge test coming up, don’t double book with the SAT, unless the following months will be even more busy and/or you are trying to meet an application deadline.

-Which SAT should I take for acceptance into top universities (the Ivy League, University of California)?
+Which SAT test date should I take for acceptance into top universities?

-University of California System: Here’s the thing: the deadline is November 30th, which means you can technically take the SAT the first week of November.
+Here’s the thing: the deadline is November 30th, which means you can technically take the SAT the first week of November.
 Scores will be out three weeks later and you can sneak them in just in time—but if those scores take longer to arrive, watch out!
 October’s your better bet.